 Stop Aquatic Hitchhikers

 Many aquatic invasive species (AIS) were unintentionally released, arriving in ballast water and through a variety of other human activities.
 Free from predators and competitors from their native place of origin, AIS can out-compete native species with their typically high rates of reproduction, survival, and spread.
-Eradication can be costly and in most cases not effective or even possible, therefore eradication is the most cost-effective way at protecting our native landscapes.
+Eradication can be costly and in most cases not effective or even possible, therefore prevention is the most cost-effective way at protecting our native landscapes.
 The 1854 Treaty Authority has joined the "Stop Aquatic Hitchhikers" campaign to help prevent the spread of invasive species within the 1854 Ceded Territory.

 Play Clean Go